-21101001 1111110 M4 Huddersfield Road / Dunkerley Street, 2.61 Oldham This is a compre hensive redevelopment site with opportunit ties for new build and the refurbishment of the Grade II listed Hill Stores.
-The mix of uses permitted are office, retail, residential and other uses that accord with policy S1.6 in the Retail and Leisure Development section.
+M4 Huddersfield Road / Dunkerley Street, Oldham 2.61

+This is a comprehensive redevelopment site with opportunities for new build and the refurbishment of the Grade II listed Hill Stores.
+The mix of uses permitted are office, retail, residential and other uses that accord with Policy S1.6 in the Retail and Leisure Development Chapter.